Intensive Response for whānau

 The iwi, hapū, Māori, Pacific and community organisations we’re partnering with reflect the whakapapa of the whānau and tamariki and many already have good relationships with them.

-We are also working with Mokopuna Ora (our partnership with Waikato-Tainui) to support them to ensure mokopuna remain with their family and whānau through the design of the intensive intervention function in Waikato Rural North and Papakura.
+We are also working with Mokopuna Ora (our partnership with Waikato-Tainui) to support them to ensure mokopuna remain with their family and whānau through the design of the intensive response function in Waikato Rural North and Papakura.

 Local and international evidence tells us the best support for families is provided by multiple agencies and the community.
 And that there needs to be a more holistic view to recognise all factors that affect people’s lives.